 With hundreds of educational sessions to choose from, presented in many different formats, each attendee can easily create a personalized schedule.
 Browse our sessions types below to learn more about the ones that appeal most to you.

-30-minute sessions typically include presenters from one or two institutions that share research findings, case studies and experiences on the proposed topic.
-The standard format is 15 to 20 minutes of presentation followed by 10 to 15 minutes of discussion and/or Q&A. They take place concurrently during the main conference (i.e., Monday and Tuesday).
+40-minute sessions typically include presenters from one or two institutions that share research findings, case studies and experiences on the proposed topic.
+The standard format is 25 to 30 minutes of presentation followed by 10 to 15 minutes of discussion and/or Q&A but we encourage alternative formats.
+They take place concurrently during the main conference (i.e., Monday and Tuesday).

 Networking meetings are an opportunity for regional networks and other affinity groups (e.g., engineers or community college representatives) to convene, network and discuss issues that are relevant to the group.
 They are interactive in nature and typically do not include a formal presentation.
 These 60-minute sessions will take place during the main conference.